rennardmarquez/Encode-Solidity-June-Bootcamp-Week-2-Project/Project/README.md

 **6. Delegatee Casting vote**

-The delegatee will have a voting power of 10 based on **Step #3**.
-Delegatee will now use these tokens to vote and use 1 voting power to proposal with index 1.
-This will update its voting power to 9.
+The delegatee will have a voting power of 10 based on **Step #4**.
+Delegatee will now use these tokens to vote proposal with index 1 using 1.0 token.
+This will update its voting power to 9.0.

 Output: